nilo-labs/.github/profile/README.md

-# Nilo Labs
+# Nellow Labs

 [🌍 Read in English](./README.md) | [🇧🇷 Leia em Português](./README-pt.md)

-**Nilo Labs** is a software development and research organization focused on building scalable systems, intelligent tools, and modern digital products.
+**Nellow Labs** is a software development and research organization focused on building scalable systems, intelligent tools, and modern digital products.

 Our goal is to explore technology through practical engineering, experimentation, and continuous learning.